Gente de Zona

 Gente de Zona (/es/; lit.
 'Locals') is a Cuban reggaeton duo made up of musicians Alexander Delgado and Randy Malcom Martínez.
-In 2016, the duo gained success with the song "Bailando" with Enrique Iglesias.
+In 2014, the duo gained success with the song "Bailando" with Enrique Iglesias.
 This hit gave the duo numerous prestigious awards including the Latin Grammy and Latin Billboard Award.
 The duo was known for its Cubatón hits before succeeding on the international stage with major hits and collaborations that infused "tropical" rhythms to mainstream pop and urban music.
-Their song "Bailando" (with Enrique Iglesias) became the first Spanish language song to get 1 billion views on YouTube and their song "La Gozadera" has been described by many as "Latin America's official hymn."
+"Bailando" became the first Spanish language song to get 1 billion views on YouTube and their song "La Gozadera" has been described by many as "Latin America's official hymn."

+Career

+Gente de Zona was founded in 2000 in the Alamar neighborhood of Havana, consisting initially of Alexander Delgado and Michel Delgado.
+They initially performed at smaller events and parties in the Havana area, including Alamar, Regla and Guanabacoa.
+Two years later, they joined the Asociación Hermanos Saíz, a government-sponsored Cuban cultural organization, and signed with the Empresa Comercializadora de la Música y los Espectáculos Antonio María Romeu (Commercial Business of Music and Performances Antonio María Romeu), which allowed them to perform across the country.
+This same year, they became one of the first members of the Cuban Rap Agency, a government agency involved with promoting and commercializing rap on the island.

+In 2005, Michel Delgado departed from the group, while rapper Jacob Forever (Yosdany Jacob Carmenates) and DJ and producer Nando Pro joined.
+The trio released the album Lo Mejor Que Suena Ahora in 2008.
+In March 2013, the members separated, with Jacob Forever embarking on a solo career supported by Nando Pro.
+Delgado continued the group under the Gente de Zona moniker after bringing on ex-Charanga Habanera singer Randy Malcom Martínez.